wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/cloud-services-connect-virtual-machine.md

 To connect virtual machines in a virtual network:

-1. Create the virtual network in the [Azure Management Portal](/documentation/articles/virtual-networks-create-vnet-classic-portal).
+1. Create the virtual network in the [Azure portal](/documentation/articles/virtual-networks-create-vnet-classic-pportal).
 2. Create the set of cloud services for your deployment to reflect your design for availability sets and load balancing.
-In the Azure Management Portal, click **New > Compute > Cloud Service > Custom Create** for each cloud service.
+In the Azure classic portal, click **New > Compute > Cloud Service > Custom Create** for each cloud service.
 3. To create each new virtual machine, click **New > Compute > Virtual Machine > From Gallery**.
 Choose the correct cloud service and virtual network for the VM.
 If the cloud service is already joined to a virtual network, its name will already be selected for you.

 ![Selecting a cloud service for a virtual machine](./media/howto-connect-vm-cloud-service/VMConfig1.png)